 Your best resource would be a Board Certified Behavior Analyst (BCBA), a trained clinician with expertise in ABA.
 If you have any questions, please feel free to contact us at the e-mail addresses listed below.

 Erica Kearney, M.A., BCBA, LABA, is Executive Director of the May Center School for Autism and Developmental Disabilities.
-She can be contacted in West Springfield at email@example.com.
+She can be contacted in West Springfield, Mass. at firstname.lastname@example.org.

 About May Institute